ktolstikhin/ghost-wordpress-docker/README.md

 ## Backup

-The `cron` container, which image is defined in `cron/Dockerfile`, is responsible for periodical backup of data stored in shared volumes.
-Note the mount points of all the shared data volumes must have suffix `_data` in their paths such as `${DATA_PATH}/ghost_data` in `ghost/docker-compose.yml` or `${DATA_PATH}/wordpress_data` in `wordpress/docker-compose.yml` files.
-This convention is used by the backup script `cron/bin/backup.sh` to filter out the data folders for a subsequent backup.
+The `cron` container, which image is defined in `cron/Dockerfile`, is responsible for periodical database backup using `mysqldump` utility.
+The backup is scheduled by cron to run every `@midnight` and `@weekly`.